Understanding the Georgian Business Visa Landscape

 - Statements from recognized UAE banks (local exchange statements may be questioned)

-- Supporting documents explaining income sources
+- Supporting documents explaining income sources, such as employment letters or business registration

 Challenge 3: Residency Permit Timing Issues

-- Option A: Renew your UAE visa before applying for Georgian visa
+- Option A: Renew your UAE visa before applying for Georgian visa to meet the 1-year validity requirement

 - Option C: Provide written explanation with proof of UAE visa renewal in process